octo-faq/cd-universe/Instructions/demo-script.md

 ## Demo Narrative

-1. Firstly the **Deploy Site / Build (pull_request)** workflow will execute to build the application
+1. Firstly the **Deploy Site / Build (pull_request)** workflow will execute to build the application.
 2. Show the workflow executing

       a.
-Go to the browser tab showing the Actions tab of the repository and select the running job (you may need to refresh) - it will have the same name as the title of your pull request (in this demo script assuming adding Rust) and should be running the Deploy Site flow
+Go to the browser tab showing the **Actions** tab of the repository and select the running job (you may need to refresh) - it will have the same name as the title of your pull request (in this demo script assuming `adding Rust`) and should be running the Deploy Site flow

      b.
 Show the visualization as the job starts executing, state that the job will take a branch depending on how things are configured for the workflow

      c.
-Go to the browser tab showing the Code tab of the repository and drill down to .github ➡️ workflows ➡️ deploy.yml
+Go to the browser tab showing the **Code** tab of the repository and drill down to  .github ➡️ workflows ➡️ deploy.yml